Judicial Branch Home >

 The impact of RCMHC has been significant.
 RCMHC has a proven record of success in changing lives, lowering incarceration rates, reducing recidivism, and improving medication compliance thereby increasing public safety and decreasing criminal justice and court expenses across the board.
 Evaluation and outcome data reveals that RCMHC graduates are less likely to be charged with a new offense, less likely to be convicted of a new offense, and less likely to spend time in jail than those in a comparison group of similarly situated offenders who did not participate in RCMHC.

-The Honorable William H. Leary, John H. Guthmann, and Gail Chang Bohr lead RCMHC.
+The Honorable John H. Guthmann, William H. Leary, and Teresa R. Warner lead RCMHC.
 The judges volunteer their time while handling their normal caseloads.
 The judges supervise participant progress through the RCMHC continuum based on regular hearings, team input, and participant behavior.
 They also lead the RCMHC team in decision-making and hold participants accountable for their progress by use of sanctions and incentives.

 Judge Leary Biographical Information